chencfccf/chencfccf.github.io/index.md

 * **Excellent Student of the “Pioneer Cup” of the Capital University Alliance**, Beijing, 2018.
 * **Academic Scholarship**, Beijing University of Posts and Telecommunications, 2015-2018.
 * **Academic Scholarship**, University of Science and Technology of China, 2019-2021.

+# Social Activity
+Reviewer for ICCV2021, CVPR2021, MM2021 and TCSVT.